Making a process workflow

 Steps do not have deadlines by default.
 To add one, click +Add deadline.
-Learn how to set and modify deadline for a task.
+Learn how to set and modify deadline for a step.

 Adding a parallel branch

 Parallel branches serve two use cases.
 One is when you want two or more steps to happen at the same time.
 Each branch moves forward independent of what is happening in the other branches.
-For example, many of the steps in Employee Onboarding can happen simultaneously and need not wait for others to finish first.
+For example, many of the steps in Employee Onboarding can happen simultaneously and they aren't dependent on other steps to finish first.
 However, the workflow will not proceed further until all of the branches have finished.
 Learn more about simultaneous tasks.

 The second use case is to create two separate branches that are dependent on data in the form.
 If certain data is triggered, the item goes down one side.
 If not, it goes down the other.
-To configure this, click Change on the branch and then write the condition for when that branch should open.
+To configure this, click Change on the branch and then write the condition for when that branch should happen.

 Adding a goto

-A goto action allows you to hop between workflow steps when certain conditions are met.
+A goto allows you to hop between workflow steps when certain conditions are met.
 You can jump forward or backward within the workflow steps.
 For example, if someone is filling out a travel request, but doesn’t require hotel accommodations, plane tickets, or a travel advance, you can skip other steps and go straight to a final approval.

-To configure the goto, enter the conditions under which it should fire and then name the step the item should go to.
+To configure the goto, enter the conditions under which it should fire and then name of the step the item should go to.